Agent Tooling

 });

-await client.approveSubmission(submitted.id);
+await client.approveSubmission(task.id);

 See the SDK Reference for all methods.